Decryptu/Better-CoinMarketCap/README.md

 ---

-Enjoy a better CoinMarketCap with less noise and more focus on the data that matters to you, including insightful analysis on market cap and volume ratios, and a safer browsing experience with the new "Market Overview" card.
+Enjoy a better CoinMarketCap with less noise and more focus on the data that matters to you, including insightful analysis on market cap and volume ratios, a safer browsing experience with the new "Market Overview" card, and enhanced financial insights with FDV calculations.